HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Register Usage

 The CPU features general registers, segment registers and control registers.
 As described before, all general registers can do computation as well as address computation.
 Segment registers complement the general register set.
 A combination of a general index register and a segment register form a virtual address.
-To avoid juggling on every access both a segment and an index register, the segment register selection field in the respective instructions will either implicitly pick one of the upper four segment registers or explicity specify on of the segment registers 1 to 3.
-This scheme allows in most cases to just use the offset portion of the virtual address when passing pointers to function and so on.
+To avoid juggling on every access both a segment and an index register, the segment register selection field in the respective instructions will either implicitly pick one of the upper four segment registers or explicitly specify on of the segment registers 1 to 3.
+This scheme allows in most cases to just use the logical address when passing pointers to a function and so on.
 The segment register is implicitly encoded in the upper two bits.

-Consequenty, segment 4 to 7 play a special role in the runtime environment.
+Consequently, segment 4 to 7 play a special role in the runtime environment.
 An execution thread, i.e. a **task**, in the runtime environment expects access to three data areas.
 The outermost area is the **system global area**, which is created at system start and never changed for there on.
 Segment register 7 is assigned to contain the segment ID of this space.
 Once set at system startup, its content will never change.
 Since the upper two bits of the address offset select the segment register, the maximum size of these areas is 30 bits i.e. one gByte.
 Several executing tasks belonging to the same job are provided with the **job data area**.
 All threads belonging to the job have access to it via the SR6 segment register.
 This register is set every time the execution changes to a task of another job.
 This area can also be up to one gByte in size.
 Finally, in a similar manner, the task local data is pointed to by the segment register 5.
 This data area contains task local data and the stack.

 ```
         SR7                         SR6                         SR5                          SR4